 - Excavating equipment;

 - Earth moving equipment;

 - Static crushing and screening plants.

 - Access Roads;

 - Site Office (6m Containers);

 - Security Gate;

 - Site vehicles;

 - Parking area for visitors and site vehicles;

 - Vehicle service area;

 - Wash bay;

 - Workshop (6m Containers);

 - Salvage Yard;

-- ▶ Bunded diesel (20 000l tank) and oil storage facilities;
+- Bunded diesel (20 000l tank) and oil storage facilities;

 - Generator on bunded area;

 - Ablution Facilities (6m Container with Septic Tank);

 - Weigh Bridge; and

 - Demarcated general and hazardous waste area.

 An Eskom connection will be used to power the infrastructure on site.
 All diesel storage will be below the threshold as mentioned in the EIA regulations of the National Environmental Management Act, 1998 (Act No 107 of 1998) as amended 2017.
+A 20 000L diesel storage tank will be installed on site, to be place in a bund of 110% capacity.
+Corrosion resistant tanks-; pipes -and detectors must be used any must comply with the relevant SANS 10131:2004 standards.

 The proposed mining area will be reached via the existing access road to the quarry, making use of the existing internal/haul roads to access the material within the mining area.
-Trucks delivering the materials to the destinations will take the N2 national route.
-Marker info according to the SANRAL roads system N2-6 67.2E.
+Trucks delivering the materials to the destinations will take the N2 national route (marker information according to the SANRAL roads system: N2-6 67.2E).

-Any water required for the implementation of the project will be drawn from a borehole to be established on site, a water use authorization application will be made for this.
+Any water required for the implementation of the project will be drawn from a borehole to be established on site.
+Haw and Inglis is currently in process of applying for a Water Use Authorisation for the drilling of a borehole on site for water abstraction to be used on the quarry.